 Bias refers to any misrepresentation that can lead to a false conclusion.
 Bias compromises the results or inferences in a study, which may lead to inaccurate conclusions.
 Bias can be introduced at any part of the research process.

 Definition 6.1 (Bias) Bias refers to anything systematic which may cause differences between sample statistics and population parameters.

 Bias may occur during study design (poor internal validity), data collection (selection bias; Sect.
 5.6), analysis, or interpreting (Sect.
 9) and reporting results.
 The online Catalogue of Bias list over 60 different ways that studies can be biased, though this book only discusses a small number of possible biases.

 Changes in the values of the explanatory variable may be associated with changes in the values of the response variable.
 However, it may not; after all, determining if a relationship exists between the response and explanatory variables (or the extent of this relationship) is the purpose of the study.
 If nothing else influenced the values of the response variable, life would be easy: any change of a given size in the value of the explanatory variable would always result in a change of the same size in the value of the response variable.

 Example 6.1 (Explanatory variable) In the typing-speed study (Sect.
 6.1), the explanatory variable is the sex of the person.
 If nothing else influenced typing speed, all females would record the same typing speed every time, and all males would record the same typing speed every time.
 This is clearly unreasonable.

-Other variables probably exist which are associated with changes in the value of the response variable; these are called extraneous variables.
+Other variables (besides the explanatory variable) almost certainly exist which are associated with changes in the value of the response variable.
+These are called extraneous variables.

 Definition 6.2 (Extranaeous variable) An extraneous variable is any variable that is (potentially) associated with the response variable, but is not the explanatory variable.